-Enjoy an audio tour and learn about the world’s oldest living faith, Hinduism.
-You will also get an insight to the efforts of building this 162-acre temple complex, which when completed in will be the largest in the world.
+Learn about the world’s oldest living faith, Hinduism.
+You will also get an insight to the efforts of building this 162-acre temple complex, which is the second largest in the world.
+(Only second to Angkor Wat in Cambodia)

-The main temple, which was finished in 2014, is made entirely from 68,000 cubic feet of Italian marble.
+One of the temples, which finished in 2014, is made entirely from 68,000 cubic feet of Italian marble.

 The beautiful carvings (Handmade in India) seen around the Mandir are not only aesthetically appealing, but also all have a meaning as well.

-You will also find a visitor’s center with a souvenir shop and a food center where you can purchase traditional all vegetarian Indian food and snacks.
+There is also a store where you can purchase traditional all vegetarian Indian food and snacks.
 We are sure that you will find your visit to this spectacular traditional Hindu temple both educational and inspiring.

 Fort Delaware